 28% of these candidates were from the UAE, 15% from Saudi Arabia and 14% from Egypt.

 There has been substantial growth in the number of candidates in the region as shown in the chart below.
-The countries shown in red are those with exam centers, namely UAE, Kuwait, Lebanon and Bahrain.
-Location and convenience has very positive impact on growth rates.
+The countries shown in red are those with exam centers, namely UAE, Kuwait, Lebanon, and Bahrain.
+Location and convenience have a very positive impact on growth rates.

-The pass rates range from 31% at Bahrain to 51% in Lebanon, versus around 50% on globally.
+The pass rates range from 31% in Bahrain to 51% in Lebanon, versus around 50% on globally.

 The pass rates of international candidates are understandably lower because of the challenges in taking the exam in English, unfamiliar topics e.g. US GAAP and US taxation, and new question style such as the task-based simulations.

 The citizens, permanent residents and long-term residents of Bahrain, Kuwait, Lebanon, and the UAE are qualified to this new scheme.

 At the same time, candidates from Egypt, Qatar, Oman, Saudi Arabia and Jordan can travel to any of these 4 Middle Eastern countries to take the exam.

 Since September 2014, permanent residents and citizens of India can also sit for the exam in the Middle East.